Stem Holdings, Inc. (OTCMKTS:STMH) Short Interest Down 57.3% in April

-Stem Holdings, Inc. (OTCMKTS:STMH) was the recipient of a large decline in short interest during the month of April.
-As of April 15th, there was short interest totalling 3,200 shares, a decline of 57.3% from the March 31st total of 7,500 shares.
-Based on an average daily trading volume, of 547,200 shares, the short-interest ratio is presently 0.0 days.
+Stem Holdings, Inc. (OTCMKTS:STMH) was the target of a significant decrease in short interest in the month of April.
+As of April 15th, there was short interest totalling 3,200 shares, a decrease of 57.3% from the March 31st total of 7,500 shares.
+Based on an average trading volume of 547,200 shares, the days-to-cover ratio is presently 0.0 days.

-Separately, Noble Financial initiated coverage on shares of Stem in a research note on Monday.
-They set an “outperform” rating and a $2.00 price objective on the stock.
+Separately, Noble Financial began coverage on shares of Stem in a report on Monday, April 26th.
+They set an “outperform” rating and a $2.00 target price for the company.

 Stem Holdings, Inc, together with its subsidiaries, operates as a vertically integrated cannabis operating company.
 It is involved in manufacture, possession, use, sale, distribution, and branding of cannabis and cannabis-infused products under the laws of the states of Oregon, Nevada, California, Massachusetts, and Oklahoma.